perevalovds/ofxWMFVideoPlayer/README.md

 ## Prerequisites

-This addons uses the WGL_NV_DX_interop extension, in order to use it you need to upgrade the GLEW library of your openFrameworks folder :
-Prior to compiling this example you need to replace the GLEW headers and libraries from your of\libs foler by the one present in the lib folder of this repository.

 On top of that this addon is built against the Direct X SDK of June 2010.
 You'll need to install it to have the headers required for compiling the example.
 At the time of writing, you can download it on the [Microsoft website](http://www.microsoft.com/en-us/download/details.aspx?id=6812)